- Michel Hazanavicius

 - Jean Dujardin, Aure Atika, Bérénice Bejo, Philippe Lefebvre

 - Release Date

-Forget the whole Austin Powers goofiness that excludes anyone not accustomed to Mike Myers’ brand of humor and his same few accents long-since-established since his SNL years.
+Forget the whole Austin Powers goofiness that excludes anyone not accustomed to Mike Myers’ brand of humor and the same few accents established since his SNL years.
 The French have conceived the ultimate James Bond spoof, in the same kind of doting, lovingly cinematic embrace that Walk Hard parodied Walk the Line and The Doors.
 OSS 117: Cairo, Nest of Spies was released in 2006 in France, but it’s finally made its way to America and now remains in limited release.
 Seek this one out for some hearty mainstream entertainment now, since there’s already a sequel in development.
-This film finds that unique balance where those looking to quench their base desires will be satisfied, while those of us needing some production merits can revel in the homage to vintage spy thrillers.
+This film achieves a unique balance.
+Those looking to quench their base desires will be satisfied, while those of us needing some aesthetic merit can revel in the homage to vintage spy thrillers.